cesb05/cesb05/README.md

 ## <picture><img src = "https://github.com/cesb05/cesb05/blob/main/dev.gif?raw=true" width = 70px></picture> About me

 <br>
-"I'm a full-stack development enthusiast in .NET and a curious computer security student.
+I'm a full-stack development enthusiast in .NET and a curious computer security student.
 I'm excited about discovering new tools and techniques that improve both user experience and system security.
-Always seeking challenges that keep me learning and growing in this exciting world of technology."
+Always seeking challenges that keep me learning and growing in this exciting world of technology.
 <br>

 ## Currently Working On